This traditional hot mulled wine recipe is incredibly easy to make, and so cozy and delicious!

 Seriously though — why is mulled wine not a bigger deal in the United States?!?
 It’s the perfect drink to warm you up in the evening after a chilly day out in the cold.
 And it’s filled with delicious spices just like cider.
-And warm.
-And sangria-ish sweet, but not too sweet.
-And warm.
-And easy to make in just 20 minutes, or made even easier in the slow cooker.
-And did I mention it’s warm?
+And it’s warm.
+And it’s sangria-ish sweet, but not too sweet.
+And it’s warm.
+And it’s easy to make in just 20 minutes, or made even easier in the slow cooker.
+Oh, and did I mention it’s warm?

 I also love that mulled wine will forever bring back memories with good friends in England.

 For those new to the blog, I had the privilege of spending nearly a month last December in Europe, traveling through Barcelona, Marseilles, Savona, Rome, and Sicily.
 It was amazing.
 But it wasn’t until I spent time in England (London, Oxford, Shrewsbury, and London again) that I began to fall in love with all things mulled and warm, especially mulled wine.

 Let me just point out that I was freezing the entire time we were in England.
 My wool pea coat and scarf were not cutting it.
 (Hence my resolution this winter to buy a Very Serious Puffy Furry Coat.)
 But we quickly discovered that just about every pub in England keeps a big black cauldron of simmering wine, and my friends and I quickly became fans.
 Some were sweeter, some were spicier, some were fruitier, but I loved them all.
 It’s basically like spiced sangria — and warm!!!